 The iPhone 6 is likely to be made available a week or so after its unveiling.
 Last year, for example, the iPhone 5S and iPhone 5C went on sale on 20 September, 10 days after they were announced.

-German operator Deutsche Telekom thinks it knows when the iPhone 6 will debut on shelves, telling staff to advise customers that it will go on sale on 19 September.
+German operator Deutsche Telekom thinks it knows when the iPhone 6 will debut on shelves, telling staff to advise customers that it will go on sale on 19 September - a date which falls 10 days after the handset's mooted launch date.

 Despite this, however, Apple reportedly has ordered "70 to 80 million" iPhone 6 units ahead of its launch, which means its expecting it to be its best-selling smartphone yet.